OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Apple may choose to boot developers who sue or publicly criticize them.
 This can make publicly disagreeing with Apple scary, when they can snuff out your access to half your mobile users with little recourse.

-> "Apple has blacklisted Epic Games from returning to its App Store ecosystem indefinitely despite the games developer saying it would disable its own payments system, according to a series of emails published on Twitter and a blog post by Epic CEO Tim Sweeney. <br />
+> Apple has blacklisted Epic Games from returning to its App Store ecosystem indefinitely despite the games developer saying it would disable its own payments system, according to a series of emails published on Twitter and a blog post by Epic CEO Tim Sweeney. <br />
 > … <br />
-> One of the published emails allegedly sent by Apple's legal representatives -- dated September 21 -- said the games developer's apps, such as its flagship game Fortnite, would not be allowed to return to the App Store until the US lawsuit was finalised."
+> One of the published emails allegedly sent by Apple's legal representatives -- dated September 21 -- said the games developer's apps, such as its flagship game Fortnite, would not be allowed to return to the App Store until the US lawsuit was finalised.
 > <cite>[Campbell Kwan - ZDNet](https://www.zdnet.com/article/apple-bans-epic-games-from-app-store-until-all-litigation-is-finalised/)</cite>

-> "In Sweatshop HD’s case, what is in fact a tasteful commentary aiming to raise awareness of modern-day manufacturing commissions through bright, addictive gameplay mechanics — in other words, an artistic statement — is being banned because Apple seemingly doesn’t want that awareness being raised."
+> In Sweatshop HD’s case, what is in fact a tasteful commentary aiming to raise awareness of modern-day manufacturing commissions through bright, addictive gameplay mechanics — in other words, an artistic statement — is being banned because Apple seemingly doesn’t want that awareness being raised.
 > <cite>[John Brownlee - Cult of Mac](https://www.cultofmac.com/220790/why-apples-reason-for-kicking-a-sweatshop-game-out-of-the-app-store-is-total-hypocrisy/)</cite>